cjblocker/TextBookXchange/README.md

 # TextbookXchange

 Description:
-This app was created to help students find a more efficient way to sell their textbooks.
+This app was created to help students find a more efficient way to sell or rent out their textbooks.
 Our app allows users to view a catalog of current book listings and search for a specific textbook before registering.
 After registering, users are allowed to list books for sale, request a textbook and edit their requests and listed textbooks.

 #Search: